mohsinkaleem/useful-chrome-extensions/bookmark-insights/TECHNICAL_DOCUMENTATION.md

 ### Sidebar Pagination

-Domain and folder lists now support "Load More" functionality:
+Domain, folder, and creator lists now support "Load More" functionality:

 - Domains: Initial 30, load 30 more per click
 - Folders: Initial 15, load 15 more per click
+- Creators: Initial 10, load 10 more per click

+**Reactive Counts:** Sidebar counts dynamically update based on active filters, not just text search.
+When any filter is applied (platform, domain, folder, etc.), all other sidebar sections show counts for only the matching subset of bookmarks.

 ---